AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.4385

 Funding

-The present study was supported by National Research Council of Thailand (NRCT) via Invention to Business (I-2B) Program (Contract number: N82A670613).
+The present study was supported by the National Research Council of Thailand (NRCT) via the Invention to Business (I-2B) Program (contract number: N82A670613).
 This research was also supported by Rangsit University.
 This research project was funded by Fundamental Fund 2023, Chiang Mai University.

 Conflict of interest